teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 Another annoying thing in Visual Studio is that Intellisense is not working well yet with modules.
 Even though things compile and run well, it keeps showing false-positives and those get mixed with real errors.
 Few examples:
 - Let's say you have two classes `A` and `B`, and you define `A` as friend inside `B`.
 Whenever `A` access private or protected members of `B`, the Intellisense will complain that `Member "something" is inaccessible`.
-- `Pointer to incomplete class is not allowed` even though the class is defined and imported.
+- You can get `Pointer to incomplete class is not allowed` even though the class is defined and imported.
 This usually shows up when calling static methods.
-- `Type name is not allowed` when using templates.
+- You can get `Type name is not allowed` when using templates.
+Is there a chance of this being me misusing C++ and MSVC?
+100%!
+But the code compiles and runs fine with those errors, sooo ...

 ### Final considerations [↑](#summary)